 Kino cared about the extras as well — we get two commentaries and a friendly video interview with Jack H. Harris (who passed away just two years ago).
 I expected Harris to be more coarse, but he comes off as charming; he describes setting up the insurance policy so that he could put a flyer on posters offering to pay a million dollars to anybody who can duplicate what’s seen in the movie.
 Lee Meriwether sits for an interview as well, and we love her right from the start.
 She’s open and candid about the working situation on 4D Man, when everybody lived out at the Valley Forge compound during filming.
 She has kind words for Jack Harris as well.

-Yeaworth’s son Kris provides a personal take on the picture … explaining everything from the Yeaworth POV, with lots of personal observations on people and individual shots.
+Yeaworth’s son Kris provides a personal take on the picture … explaining everything from the family POV, with lots of personal observations on people and individual shots.
 For instance, right off the top Kris tells us that Bart Sloane painted over photos, for what we think are matte paintings.
-Valley Forge was 160 acres with sixty buildings dating back to the Civil War, actors could just move in.
+Valley Forge was 160 acres with sixty buildings dating back to the Civil War, so the actors could just move in.
 The whole thing sounds like a summer camp housing a film studio.
-Kris implies that Roy Parker’s demise wasn’t visualized because of simple economics — the movie could only afford actor Robert Strauss for a few days.
+Kris implies that simple economics dictated Roy Parker’s off-screen demise — the movie could only afford actor Robert Strauss for a few days.
 He also points out where Ralph Carmichael’s soundtrack music repurposes cues from The Blob.

 Reviewed by Glenn Erickson